panoply/syncify/readme.md

 Breakdown
 </summary>

-The above command is calling `watch` on a store named `shop` and will upload changes to a theme named `dev`.
-We are using the shorthand `--theme` flag `-t` to inform upon the theme we want changes applied.
+The above command is calling `watch` on a store named `cool-shop` and will upload changes to a theme named `dev`.
+We are using the shorthand `--theme` flag (`-t`) to inform upon the theme we want changes uploaded.

 </details>